 Students enrolled in the Ph.D. program may be awarded a master's degree when they have satisfied the basic Institute requirement of 135 units.
 These courses must be numbered 100 or higher, and must be part of those used to satisfy the Ph.D. requirement in one of the options of the division.
 Specifically required are Ge 109 and two courses from the list Ge 101, Ge 102, Ge 103, Ge 104, or ESE/Ge 148 a.

-An application for admission to candidacy for an M.S. degree must be submitted to the Office of the Dean of Graduate Studies according to the academic calendar in the Caltech Catalog (see pages 4-5).
+An application for admission to candidacy for an M.S. degree must be submitted to the Graduate Office according to the academic calendar in the Caltech Catalog (see pages 4-5).

 Doctoral Degree: Division Requirements